akshat404fx/Fake_News_Detection_2210991228/README.md

 │
 ├── IPR_Submission_Proof/       # Journal submission confirmation & proof of submission
 │
-├── PPT_and_Report/             # Presentation slides and full research paper/report
+├── PPT_and_Report/             # Presentation slides and Report
 │
 ├── Source_Code/                # Jupyter notebook with all experiments and analysis │